 Jay Link, MBA

-VP of Global Sales
+SVP of Global Sales

 Jay Link focuses on the customer.
-Jay is the Vice President of Sales at Berkshire Grey and former Vice President at Kiva Systems, which was the first novel goods-to-person robotic systems company.
+Jay is the Senior Vice President of Sales at Berkshire Grey and former Vice President at Kiva Systems, which was the first novel goods-to-person robotic systems company.
 Kiva was acquired by Amazon in 2012 for $775 million and is now Amazon Robotics.
 In prior lives, Jay has been an executive at BMC Software and Gravitant (acquired by IBM).
 Jay brings more than 25 years of sales leadership experience to Berkshire Grey along with a strong background in implementing global sales, marketing, and operations strategies across a diverse set of industries including material handling and cloud computing.
 Jay has a B.S. in mechanical engineering from The University of Texas at Austin and an MBA from the University of Houston.

 Scott D'Amour, MBA